 For reference, this is what that space is looking like at the moment.

-And here’s an inspiration photo of how we’ll open up the side of the stairs, which was formerly enclosed all the way down to the first step:
+We’re hoping to open up the side of the stairs, which was formerly enclosed all the way down to the first step.

 Downstairs Kitchen Areas